nicktodd/spring-course/docs/spring-jpa.md

 ### Configuring Our Transactional Requirements

-1. Open the `SpringJPACompactDiscDAO` class and add the required annotation to specify that all methods support a transaction.
+1. Open the `SpringJPACompactDiscDAO` class and add the required annotation to specify that all methods require a transaction.

-2. Open the `CompactDiscService` class and add an annotation to specify that all methods require a transaction.
+2. Open the `CompactDiscService` class and add an annotation to specify that all methods require a new transaction.

 ## Creating a Test Harness